RamenPenguinArnold/WhoisArnold.github.io/Readme.md

-This page will work exactly like a standard website,
+This page will work exactly like a standard website, each aspect of the final project will be placeed in the labeled site portion in the nav bar.
+If working outside of the site, open